Help

 Do I have to pay for Mission US?

 No!
 Mission US is entirely free.
 Anyone can register to play Mission US at no cost.
-We do not require an email address or any personal identifying information to create an account.

 How do I register to play?

 Click “Create an account” (in the top-right corner of the website), fill in the information requested on the form, and click “Submit.”
 This will log you in to your new account and you’ll be ready to play Mission US.
+We do not require any personally identifying information for student users.
+For information on using the Teacher Dashboard to create classes of student accounts, see the section on Using the Teacher Dashboard below.

 I can’t remember my password!